 Foreign currency (including cash and travellers cheques) in excess of $US5,000, Vietnamese Dong 15,000,000 and gold exceeding 300 grams must be declared at customs (with supporting documentation) upon arrival and departure.

-If you carry excess currency or gold that you did not declare, it could be confiscated at the port of entry/exit and you could be arrested and/or fined.
+If you carry excess currency or gold that wasn't declared, it could be confiscated and you could be arrested and/or fined.
 These requirements may be subject to change.
 Contact the nearest

 Embassy or Consulate of Vietnam for up-to-date information.